Emergent Chaos-Like Dynamics of Spin-Orbit Torque-Driven Magnetic Transitions: Results

-The SOT-driven shedding process, which we here experimentally disclose (Fig.~\ref{fig:exp+sim}b), obeys the same dynamics: The stripe-out and break-off process is certainly governed and driven by chaotic fluctuations as witnessed by the simulations and the faint contrast of the transient magnetic features.
-However, it must clearly contain a ``core'' trajectory that consistently repeats in space and time to allow for our observation of a disconnecting magnetic texture.
-Notably, the chaotic contrast reduction is experimentally not observed in regimes where the simulations predict canting or deformation dynamics.
-In these cases, the low SOT drive only gently perturbs the state without entering a fluctuation regime (Fig.~\ref{fig:exp+sim}a, Extended Data Fig.~\ref{fig:ext2}a).
+The SOT-driven shedding process (Fig.~\ref{fig:exp+sim}b) obeys the same dynamics: The stripe-out and break-off process is governed and driven by magnetic fluctuations as witnessed by the simulations and the faint contrast of the transient magnetic features.
+However, it must clearly contain a predominant ``core'' trajectory that consistently repeats in space and time, enabling consistent imaging of the break-off event, even though with reduced contrast.